jfpatrick/accsoft-gui-pyqt-widgets/docs/widgets/timing_bar/index.rst

 TimingBar
 =========

-.. note:: To start using this widget, make sure to add ``timing_bar`` as a widget specifier, when installing
+.. note:: To start using this widget, make sure to specify ``timing_bar`` as an extra, when installing
           accwidgets, or use ``all-widgets``.
 More on :ref:`install:Specifying dependencies`.

 Timing bar displays the composition of users and currently played user withing a given timing domain.